byandell/qtl2shiny/README.md

   + qtl2_rmd() generic interface
   + qtl2_onepheno() more customized for onepheno & onepeak run
 * connect to Karl's new server and d3 tools
+* use shinydashboard for shiny and flexdashboard for Rmd

 ### Contribution guidelines ###